 Peeing During Sex: Is It Normal?

-Yes, it is very common to pee during sex.
-You may think that you are alone, but it happens to many women.
+Yes, it is very normal to pee during sex.
+You may think that you are alone, but it happens to many women!
 It may happen because of the pressure of your partners penis on the bladder and urethra during intercourse.
-Additionally, urinary incontinence can occur at the time of female orgasm, this is known as urge incontinence
+Additionally, urinary incontinence can occur at the time of female orgasm, this is known as urge incontinence.

 Why Do I Pee During Sex?

-You might pee during sex because you have urinary incontinence or you may be confusing it with female ejaculation.
+You may pee during sex either because you have urinary incontinence or it may be female ejaculation.
+Sometimes the two are difficult to tell apart, it really depends on volume and consistency.

 If you are sure it is definitely urine, then this may be related to the strength of your pelvic floor muscles.
 The weaker your muscles are, the more likely you are to have symptoms of urinary incontinence.
 Bladder leakage during sex is more likely to occur if you suffer from another form of urinary incontinence.